kyma-incubator/examples/personservice/README.md

 ### Secure your API

-To have Kyma / Istio deal with all the complexities of validating JWT Tokens, we need to change our definition of the API a little.
+To have Kyma/Istio deal with all the complexities of validating JWT Tokens, we need to change our definition of the API a little.
 Basically all we need to do, is to adapt the below snippet to your own environment:

 ```
-apiVersion: gateway.kyma.cx/v1alpha2
+apiVersion: gateway.kyma-project.io/v1alpha2
 kind: Api
 metadata:
   name: personservice